volkaert/dependency-analyser/README.md

 A `TaggedDependencyRepository` associates dependency names with tags.
 For example, the `org.springframework/spring-hibernate` may be associated with the tags `Spring`, `Hibernate`, `JPA`, `Database`, `open-source`.

+A `UntaggedDependencyRepository` lists all the scanned dependencies for which we could not associate tags.
+This list is helpful to know the dependencies that should be registered in the `TaggedDependencyRepository`.

+A `ScannedDependencyList` instance may be created during the analysis (the dependencies are then scanned from the `repositoryURL` property of the `Project` instance) but may also be created *BEFORE* the analysis.
+It may be useful to create this scanned dependency list before the analysis  if you do NOT want to rely on the built-in dependency scan mechanism provided by default by the Analyser (because you want to use your own implementation of the dependency scan mechanism, may be because it is smarter or does some extra stuff).
+If you want the Analyser to use an already created `ScannedDependencyList` instance, when you will create a `DependencyAnalysis` instance, just fill-in the id of the already created `ScannedDependencyList` instance.
+If this id is set to null, then the Analyser will scan the dependencies found from the `repositoryURL` property of the `Project` instance.

 ### Models

 A `DependencyAnalysis` contains the following properties: